 The game notably surpassed 300 million downloads in 2017.
 Today, four years later, Trivia Crack is still enjoying great success and popularity.
 Since 2017, the game has at least doubled its download count, surpassing 600 million downloads.
 Trivia Crack boasts over 150 million active users every year.

-With the decline of popular trivia platforms like HQ Trivia, QuizUp, Trivia Crack Kingdoms, and most recently Trivia Royale. people are bound to have questions.
-Many players have turned away from their favorite game because of the crazy amount of ads.
+With the decline of popular trivia platforms like HQ Trivia, QuizUp, Trivia Crack Kingdoms, and most recently Trivia Royale (despite there being many others that have taken their places) people are bound to have questions.
+Many players have turned away from their favorite game because of the crazy amount of ads, as well as some of the bugs and glitches.
 However, Maximo Cavazzani doesn’t seem too bothered by that fact.
 It’s a business and he’s got to make money somehow.
 All the new projects Etermax has been working on can attest to the brand’s commercial success.

 As of now, Trivia Crack is not going anywhere!
-On the contrary, expect to see more of your favorite game on different platforms, as well as new Trivia Crack spin-offs (like the fun new Trivia Crack Adventure) in the App Store and Google Play.
+On the contrary, expect to see more of your favorite game on different platforms, as well as upgraded versions of the games (like Trivia Crack 2 – VIP Membership), and new Trivia Crack spin-offs (like the fun new Trivia Crack Adventure) in the App Store and Google Play.
 Are you still playing?
 Are you looking forward to any of the new game formats?
 If so, which ones?